adulau/pmf/raw.md

 ## Management and PMF methodology

-A simple management process is a required of the PMF methodology.
+A simple management process is a requirement of the PMF methodology.
 The management process is meant to be complementary instead of interfering with the programming aspect and solely serves to support the PMF methodology.